Whooping cough (pertussis) care?

 - Choking spells in infants

-Sounds similar to the flu right?
-Because the symptoms of whooping cough can mimic influenza or even pneumonia, a lab test is needed to confirm pertussis infection.
+Because the symptoms of whooping cough can also be similar to other conditions (such as pneumonia), a lab test is needed to confirm pertussis infection.
 As you noted, test results can take a while so treatment may be started before the diagnosis is confirmed, especially in infants who are at higher risk for complications.

-If your son is not receiving treatment yet, you may want to ask his pediatrician or other health care provider about starting antibiotics like erythromycin or amoxicillin.
-These medications can help symptoms clear sooner and stop the infection from spreading to other members of your family.
-The Mayo Clinic recommends the following remedies for anyone recuperating from whooping cough at home:
+If your son is not receiving treatment yet, you may want to ask his pediatrician or other health care provider about starting antibiotics such as erythromycin.
+These medications can help symptoms clear sooner and stop the infection from spreading to others.
+The following are recommended remedies for anyone recuperating from whooping cough at home:

 - Rest.
 Keep the bedroom cool, quiet, and dark so the sick person can get extra shut-eye.